siinem/RRC-60/README.md

 ------------------------------

 [1] Sinem Aslan, Sebastiano Vascon, and Marcello Pelillo.
 "Two Sides of the Same Coin: Improved Ancient Coin Classification Using Graph Transduction Games."
-Pattern Recognition Letters (2019) (In Press)[<a href="https://doi.org/10.1016/j.patrec.2019.12.007">Preprint</a>]
+Pattern Recognition Letters (2019) (In Press) [ <a href="https://doi.org/10.1016/j.patrec.2019.12.007"> Preprint </a> ]

 [2] S. Zambanini and M. Kampel.
 Coarse-to-fine correspondence search forclassifying ancient coins.
-In Asian Conference on Computer Vision, pages25–36, 2012 [<a href="https://link.springer.com/chapter/10.1007/978-3-642-37484-5_3">Pdf</a>]
+In Asian Conference on Computer Vision, pages25–36, 2012 [ <a href="https://link.springer.com/chapter/10.1007/978-3-642-37484-5_3"> Pdf </a> ]

 [3] S. Aslan,  S. Vascon,  and M. Pelillo.
 "Ancient coin classification usinggraph transduction games."
 2018 IEEE Int.
-Conf. on Metrology for Archaeology and Cultural Heritage, 2018 (In Press).[<a href="https://arxiv.org/abs/1810.01091">Preprint</a>]
+Conf. on Metrology for Archaeology and Cultural Heritage, 2018 (In Press).[ <a href="https://arxiv.org/abs/1810.01091"> Preprint </a> ]